 9. Forex Swaps Calculator

 A swaps calculator is used to calculate a rate known as the forex swap or swap fee.
-This is the interest rate charged on your account for leaving any position open overnight.
+The interest rate charged on your account for leaving any open position overnight.
 A swaps calculator arrives at this rate based on whether a position is short or long.

 The swap rate calculated by the swaps calculator is a variance between the two currencies of the trading currency pair.
-The fee is either debited or credited to your trades once the position has been rolled over, with the rate reflecting in your account balance.
+This swap fee is either debited or credited to your overnight positions, with the amount reflecting in the account balance.

 To use a swaps calculator, you will need the trade size, account currency, account type, and the instrument you are trading.

 Once you input these details, the swaps calculator will generate your forex swap.
-In most cases, a swaps calculator will be updated every day to ensure that you get a reflection of how much interest is to be charged.
+In most cases, a swaps calculator will get updated every day to ensure that you get a reflection of how much interest is to get charged.

 You might not need to use a swaps calculator if your trading business runs intraday.
 A swaps calculator will only become a fundamental tool for you if you hold a position more than required.